MichaelH94/Aestheticize/README.md

 ### Aestheticize is, in theory, a dynamically generated social media application designed around exploring one's tastes and comparing them to others.
 Aestheticize is a portmanteau of Aestheticcs and Synthesize - our goal is to generate your aesthetics, and match them with other similar users.
 -- Aestheticize is my third project for the KU Coding Bootcamp

+-- Aestheticize is currently in very early production, thus some features are unavailable.
+They'll be coming soon.

 ## Current Features
 #### Account Creation
 ![creation](https://i.imgur.com/LfSohcZ.png)